 I get that these days women are supposed to be in charge, take the upper hand, be the bread winners, and spend equal time in the office as well as in the home.
 I appreciate those notions very much.

-And I appreciate the choice to choose.
+appreciate the choice to choose.

 But it seems like anymore, there is not a choice.